nicolasfara/pulvreakt-crowd-room/README.md

 ...
 ```

-After the reconfiguration, the log change as following:
+Once the reconfiguration is finished the log changes accordingly:

 ```
 ...